xrstf/guzzle.github.com/_sources/webservice-client/webservice-client.txt

 --------------------------

 When creating a client object, you can specify default command parameters to pass into all commands.
-Any key value pair present in the ``command.options`` settings of a client will be added as default parameters to any command created by the client.
+Any key value pair present in the ``command.params`` settings of a client will be added as default parameters to any command created by the client.

 .. code-block:: php

     $client = new Guzzle\Service\Client(array(
-        'command.options' => array(
+        'command.params' => array(
             'default_1' => 'foo',
             'another'   => 'bar'
         )